 - 1/3 cup water

-Cook several donuts at a time scored side up, flipping them over as they rise to the surface and turn golden brown, about a minute per side.
+- Cook several donuts at a time scored side up, flipping them over as they rise to the surface and turn golden brown, about a minute per side.
 Drain on a wire rack.
-Before frying another batch, make sure oil temperature has returned to 375 degrees.
+Before frying another batch, make sure oil temperature has returned to 375 degrees and cut one open to make sure they are cooked through.
+The exteriors should be deep brown and light and not doughy.